 Outbound provides live operator direct marketing services.
 Outbound began operations in 1990 with the goal of becoming one of the leading outbound teleservices operations in the United States.
-In 1996, 1997 and 1998, Outbound was named the top outbound teleservices company by Call Center Solutions magazine.
-In 1998, Outbound represented approximately 36.0% of the Company's revenue.
+For the years 1996 through 1999, Outbound has been named the top outbound teleservices company by Call Center Solutions magazine.
+In 1999, Outbound represented approximately 31.8% of the Company's revenue.
 Outbound focuses exclusively on high volume projects.
 The two divisions of Outbound are Consumer Direct Services and Business Direct Services.